Boatswain's call

 A boatswain's call, pipe, or bosun's whistle is a pipe or a non-diaphragm type whistle used on naval ships by a boatswain.

-The pipe consists of a narrow tube (the gun) which directs air over a metal sphere (the buoy) with a hole in the top.
+The pipe consists of a narrow tube (the gun) that directs air over a metal sphere (the buoy) with a hole in the top.
 The player opens and closes the hand over the hole to change the pitch.
-The rest of the pipe consists of a "keel", a flat piece of metal beneath the gun that holds the call together, and the "shackle", a keyring that connects a long silver or brass chain that sits around the collar, when in ceremonial uniform.
+The rest of the pipe consists of a "keel", a flat piece of metal beneath the gun that holds the call together, and the "shackle", a keyring that connects a long silver or brass chain worn around the collar when in ceremonial uniform.